-- M. Resin is more dense than 70% isopropyl alcohol, sinks in 1st test solution and is the first to float in 2nd test solution.
-(PP) - Z. Resin is more dense than 70% isopropyl alcohol, sinks in 1st test solution and floats in 2nd test solution.
-Resin is less dense than HDPE but more dense than PP. (LDPE) - X. Resin X is less dense than water, more dense than 70% alcohol, the 1st and 2nd test solutions and more dense than LDPE.
-(HDPE) - Y. Resin is more dense than water and is the most dense of the three that sink in water.
-(PETE) - W. Resin is more dense than water, floats in calcium chloride solution, floats in the 1st test solution, and still floats in the 2nd test solution of calcium chloride.
-(PS) - P. Resin is more dense than water, floats in calcium chloride solution, floats in the 1st test solution, and is more dense than PS.
+- M. Resin is less dense than 70% isopropyl alcohol, and is less dense than water.
+(PP) - Z. Resin is less dense than HDPE but more dense than PP. (LDPE) - X. Resin is less dense than water, more dense than 70% alcohol and more dense than LDPE.
+(HDPE) - Y. Resin is more dense than water and is the most dense of the three than sink in water.
+(PETE) - W. Resin is more dense than water, floats in calcium chloride solution, floats in the first test solution, and still floats in the second test solution of calcium chloride.
+(PS) - P. Resin is more dense than water, floats in calcium chloride solution, floats in the first test solution, and is more dense than PS.
 (PVC)